 GRE Text Completion Sample Questions

 Aspirants can find a number of GRE text completion practice questions online and develop their skills.
-Below mentioned are few sample questions that candidates might consider:
+Below are a few sample questions that candidates might consider:

-1. It is refreshing to read a book about our planet by an author who does not allow facts to be (i)__________ by politics: well aware of the political disputes about the effects of human activities on climate and biodiversity, this author does not permit them to (ii)__________ his comprehensive description of what we know about our biosphere.
-He emphasises the enormous gaps in our knowledge, the sparseness of our observations, and the (iii)__________, calling attention to the many aspects of planetary evolution that must be better understood before we can accurately diagnose the condition of our planet.
+- It is refreshing to read a book about our planet by an author who does not allow facts to be (i)__________ by politics: well aware of the political disputes about the effects of human activities on climate and biodiversity, this author does not permit them to (ii)_________ his comprehensive description of what we know about our biosphere.
+He emphasizes the enormous gaps in our knowledge, the sparseness of our observations, and the (iii)_________, calling attention to the many aspects of planetary evolution that must be better understood before we can accurately diagnose the condition of our planet.

 Thus, the correct answer is Choice A (overshadowed), Choice E (obscure), and Choice I (superficiality of our theories).

-1. Vain and prone to violence, Caravaggio could not handle success: the more his (i)__________ as an artist increased, the more (ii)__________ his life became.
+- Vain and prone to violence, Caravaggio could not handle success: the more his (i)_________ as an artist increased, the more (ii)_________ his life became.

 Explanation:

-Thus, the correct answer is Choice C (eminence) and Choice D (tumultuous).
+Thus, the correct answers are Choice C (eminence) and Choice D (tumultuous).

 Explanation:

-The new GRE verbal reasoning section includes 27 questions, and candidates are allocated 47 minutes to answer.
+The new GRE Verbal Reasoning section includes 27 questions, and candidates are allocated 47 minutes to answer.
 GRE text completion questions test candidates' abilities by excluding crucial words from short passages, and then ask the candidates to use the remaining information in the passage.
-Candidates with good preparation can easily achieve a higher score on GRE verbal
+Candidates with good preparation can easily achieve a higher score on the GRE verbal.

 FAQs

-Ques: How do you approach text completion in GRE?
+Ques: How do you approach text completion in the GRE?

 Ans: GRE text completion questions test candidates' abilities by excluding crucial words from short passages, and then ask the candidates to use the remaining information in the passage.